zane33/StepDaddyLiveHD/SECURITY.md

 # Security Configuration Guide

-This document outlines the security configurations and best practices implemented in StepDaddyLiveHD.
+This document outlines the security configurations and best practices implemented in freesky.

 ## Content Security Policy (CSP)